Marshall-Kesti/marshallkesti.github.io/index.md

         return True
 ```

 Finally, I had to write the code for the indicator to be printed out and properly formatted.
-Below is that code in the order of :
+Below is that code:

 ```
 with open('dataframe.csv') as f: